AbductiveLearning/ABLkit/docs/Intro/Reasoning.rst

 Reasoning part
 ===============

+In this section, we will look at how to build the reasoning part, which leverage domain knowledge and perform deductive or abductive reasoning.
 In ABL-Package, building the reasoning part involves two steps:

 1. Build a knowledge base by creating a subclass of ``KBBase``, which